 Everything went perfectly to plan.
 Making the shell mixture is a simple and quick process.
 My piping skills aren’t the best, and at 7.00am with children getting out of bed and a serious lack of coffee in my system some of my little babies were a little bit wobbly.

 But what I love about macarons is they are very forgiving, they seem to want to form nice little circles in the oven.
-The only one that looked really “mong,” was one I piped as I looked around to answer Locky.
-So my macarons aren’t as perfect looking as the ones in the shop, but I do believe they taste so much better!
+The only one that looked really terrible, was one I piped as I looked around to talk.
+My macarons aren’t as perfect looking as the ones in the shop, but I think they taste better!